getoutreach/extensibility-sdk/.github/pull_request_template.md

   https://www.conventionalcommits.org/en/v1.0.0/#summary
 -->

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for additional information on contributing to this repository!

 <!-- A short description of what your PR does and what it solves. -->

 ## What this PR does / why we need it